“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “You’ll see.”

-“Visions or not, we still don’t know this isn’t a razorbeak nest,” Elren said in yet another attempt to dissuade him.
-“What if it just went too deep to fully purge?”
+“Visions or not, we still don’t know this isn’t a razorbeak nest,” Elren said.
+“We should be careful.”

-“If it really is a nest,” Rylan argued, “the Cleric’s poison has had plenty of time to leech down a hundred feet.
+“If it’s a nest,” Rylan argued, “the Clerics’ poison has had plenty of time to leech down a hundred feet.
 Everything down here is long dead.”

 A stone clattered and fell behind them.
-Rylan whirled around to see a shadow dart between patches of light.
-They waited in silence for a moment, but the corridor remained still.
+Rylan whirled around, but the corridor remained still.

 They continued downward until a gap in the rubble showed a chamber beneath.
 They dropped down onto polished marble flooring.